adamatan/cfp-submissions/think-functions.md

 ---

 # Notes for the reviewers
-I delivered this session (along with another speaker) in another Serverless conference and received positive feedback.
-The session is intended for technical audience, as it dives into code.
+I delivered this session (along with co-speaker) in Serverless conference 2018 SF and received positive feedback.
+The session is intended for a technical audience, as does include considerable amounts of code.

 # Is it vendor-specific?
 _Just a little_.
 Some of the advantages we present are unique to a single platform, but most of the patterns are available on most platforms directly or via third-party libraries.